Australian Shepherd Golden Retriever Mix

 When the Golden Retriever crossed with Australian Shepherd becomes an adult, it can weigh up to 60 lbs if it’s male and 55 lbs if it is female, with a height of at least 28 inches up until 30.

 The Australian Shepherd Golden Retriever Mix has a coat that plumes around their body.
 Their most common coat colors are Merle, Blue Merle, Red, Black, Tan, and Tri-color.
-The Golden Retriever, on the other hand, has a thick, double coat, painted with the colors Gold, Blonde, and Yellow.
+The Golden Retriever, on the other hand, has a thick, double coat painted with the colors Gold, Blonde, and Yellow.

-For the Mix of Australian Shepherd and Golden Retriever, the dog can either take on the color of its Golden Retriever or Australian Shepherd parent.
+For the mix of Australian Shepherd and Golden Retriever, the dog can take on the color of either its Golden Retriever or Australian Shepherd parent.
 There are also instances when it takes on the colors of both of their parents.

 It is also known to have moderate shedding.
 So, brushing the coat once or twice a week might be enough.
 However, you may want to invest more time in brushing the coat if you want to maintain its shine and glamour.